-Submit an Online Request
+Submit an Online Request Register now

 An Established Need

-Benefits to Primary Care Providers
+Benefits to Registered Providers

-• Same-day telephone consultations with a child and adolescent psychiatrist within 30 minutes of a call or scheduled at a convenient time.
+- Same-day telephone consultations with a child and adolescent psychiatrist within 30 minutes of a call or scheduled at a convenient time.
 Child and adolescent psychiatrists are available 10 a.m.-6 p.m.
 Monday-Friday (except major holidays) to provide behavioral health consultation, including diagnostic issues, medication management and treatment planning.
 MO-CPAP cannot provide emergency or crisis response care to patients or offer appointments with child and adolescent psychiatrists.

-• Follow-up care coordination to help primary care providers connect their patients with referral services to community-based behavioral health care and other resources for treatment in their area.
+- Follow-up care coordination to help primary care providers connect their patients with referral services to community-based behavioral health care and other resources for treatment in their area.
 Families may be referred directly to Behavioral Health Response (BHR) for follow-up services.
 Services are available through the MO-CPAP phone line and are provided by BHR 24 hours a day, seven days a week.

-• Best practice clinical guidelines, including diagnostics and pharmacological interventions.
+- Best-practice clinical guidelines, including diagnostics and pharmacological interventions.

-• Evidence-based screening tools and behavioral intervention options.
+- Evidence-based screening tools and behavioral intervention options.

-• MO-CPAP-developed webinars on a variety of behavioral health topics, with CME credits available upon completion.
+- MO-CPAP-developed webinars on a variety of behavioral health topics, with CME credits available upon completion.

-• Quarterly MO-CPAP newsletters with information regarding behavioral health training, updates to best practice clinical guidelines, clinical alerts and the latest data on the MO-CPAP pilot.
+- Monthly MO-CPAP newsletters with information regarding behavioral health training, updates to best practice clinical guidelines, clinical alerts and the latest data on the MO-CPAP pilot.

 Download Our Primary Care Principles Booklet

-MO-CPAP Participant Enrollment
+MO-CPAP Participant Registration

 Watch Missouri physicians and patients how MO-CPAP had personally impacted and helped them.